 There is this idea that you should not put carpet over carpet among some people.
 This is a myth so ignore it.
 There is no logic backing this myth.
-In fact, many home improvement stores sell specialty products to keep a throw rug from wrinkling if placed on top of carpet.
+Many home improvement stores sell specialty products to keep a throw rug from wrinkling if placed on top of the carpet.
 You may find remnants you can also use to throw over your carpet at any carpet outlet.

 If you own hardwood floors but do not have the money to have them refinished, consider investing in an inexpensive and large throw rug or two to improve the appearance of your flooring.
 Many rugs are easily laundered in a large washer, so you do not have to pay expensive dry cleaners to clean them.

 If you go to a traditional store to buy throw rugs or carpets, you will find they are very expensive.
-Instead, go to eBay.com or other auction sites and see if anyone is selling oriental rugs or similar pieces like carpet-runners, which you can place throughout your home.
+Instead, go to eBay.com or other auction sites and see if anyone is selling oriental rugs or similar pieces like carpet runners, which you can place throughout your home.
 Look for those with little wear and tear.
-These are items you can change any time you want to give your home a fresh look.
-You can even change them seasonally to improve the ambience in your home.
+You can change these items whenever you want to give your home a fresh look.
+You can even change them seasonally to improve the ambiance in your home.

-You can also look into ethnic or small novelty shops, because they often sell hand-woven rugs very inexpensively (surprisingly).
-You can get a throw rug made of soft wool or similar materials to cover almost the entire surface of a small room for $100 in some cases.
+You can also look into ethnic or small novelty shops because they often sell hand-woven rugs very inexpensively (surprisingly).
+For example, you can get a throw rug made of soft wool or similar materials to cover almost the entire surface of a small room for $100 in some cases.

 - Use dim lighting if you want to hide stains or a worn carpet.
-Nothing makes a stain stand out more than direct exposure to the sun or a bright light.
+Nothing makes a stain stand out more than direct sun exposure or bright light exposure.
 Think about the lighting used in dressing rooms.
 It always makes us look our worst.
 Have sympathy for your carpets and provide proper, reflective light.

-- Avoid exposing wood floors to direct sunlight or spills, as this may warp the material.
-If you do spill something on the floor, be certain you wipe it immediately with a dry cloth.
+- Avoid exposing wood floors to direct sunlight or spills, which may warp the material.
+If you spill something on the floor, wipe it immediately with a dry cloth.
 Find something to shade your floors if they are exposed to sunlight during certain times of the day.

 - Consider a “no shoe” rule in the house to keep your floors looking fresher longer.
-Most people track in too much dirt from outdoors when they wear their shoes inside the home.
-You can have a set of slippers ready to wear in the home if you prefer keeping your feet warm.
+Most people track in too much dirt from the outdoors when they wear their shoes inside the home.
+You can have a set of slippers ready to wear at home if you prefer to keep your feet warm.

-- Focus on decorating other areas of your living space, and placing objects up high on the walls so people are less likely to look at your flooring, and more likely to look at your strategically placed hangings, plants or other items.
-For example, you can place pictures throughout your home high above the flooring so people immediately look at the pictures rather than stare at your floor.
-If you have a huge statue on your floor, you will attract attention to your floor.
+- Focus on decorating other areas of your living space and placing objects high on the walls.
+Hence, people are less likely to look at your flooring and more likely to look at your strategically placed hangings, plants, or other items.
+For example, you can place pictures throughout your home high above the flooring, so people immediately look at the pictures rather than stare at your floor.
+Likewise, if you have a huge statue on your floor, you will attract attention to your floor.
 Again, this is nothing more than a common sense tip to improve the appearance of your home.

 - Consider snap-in “fake” hardwood flooring.
 Many home improvement stores sell do-it-yourself hardwood flooring.
 It may not be made of the same material old-school flooring is, but it can work equally well.
-You can even buy “snap-in” flooring you literally snap into place, so you do not have to hire an expensive consultant to install your flooring.
+You can even buy “snap-in” flooring that snaps into place, so you do not have to hire an expensive consultant to install your flooring.

-- Consider buying wood flooring that is not finished.
+- Consider buying wood flooring that still needs to be finished.
 You can stain and water seal the flooring yourself to save money.
 You can also ask a friend to help you do this.
-This is another instance where trading services comes in handy.
+This is another instance where trading services come in handy.
 And if you do not have a “trade” you can use as a bartering tool, get creative.
 Try offering someone a night out, offer to watch their children.
-You might find you are surprised at how easy it is to get help from others when you are open, kind and willing to ask.
+You might be surprised at how easy it is to get help from others when you are open, kind, and willing to ask.

-Our favorite way to improve the look of flooring without spending a fortune is by using runners in high traffic areas.
-Often you can buy beautiful runners, long stretches of carpet, very inexpensively.
-Runners come in many different colors, styles and patterns.
+Our favorite way to improve the look of flooring without spending a fortune is by using runners in high-traffic areas.
+Often you can buy beautiful runners and long stretches of carpet very inexpensively.
+Runners come in many different colors, styles, and patterns.
 You will maintain your floors and add to the décor of your home.

 Remember, replica and laminate wood flooring products often look just as good if not better than the real thing.
 They are easy to install, and you can accessorize them inexpensively with a few well-placed throw rugs.
-These are an excellent choice for people that want to improve the interior of their homes without spending a fortune on carpeting.
+These are excellent choices for people who want to improve their homes’ interiors without spending a fortune on carpeting.